 - (Editor’s note: maybe a safety factor for women during nights?)

 Other Nice Perks

 I get to take pride in performing a green service that makes a positive impact on the local environment.
 The daily routine is also nice, and the job is never boring.

 I’m constantly amazed at how careless people can be with their money too.
 A few times a year I find paper bills on the ground usually outside a restaurant or bar.
 People seem to unintentionally drop them as they reach for their car keys in their pockets.

 Years ago I found a crumpled $2 bill on the ground, and was even more surprised to discover a $100 bill wrapped inside of it.
 Another time I noticed a grimy roll of bills next to the waste dumpster as I went to empty my collecting bag.
 After taking it home and drying it out (it looked like it had been there for quite some time), I counted up all the bills – $600!
 Someone’s careless loss turned into my profitable gain.

-If you’re looking for a simple, easy way to make some extra cash around your community, this is the gig for you.
+If you’re looking for a simple, easy way to make some extra cash around your community, a parking lot litter removal contractor is the gig for you.